arduino/vscode-arduino-tools/README.md

 yarn
 ```

-It will generate a `vscode-arduino-language-server-x.x.x.vsix` file in the project root.
+It will generate a `vscode-arduino-language-server-x.x.x.vsix` file in the `./build-artifacts` folder.
 In VS Code, open the `Extensions` panel, click on the ellipses (`...`) and select `Install from VSIX...`.
 Or from the [_Command Palette_](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).